-The Network Statement follows a document structure, which is shared by RailNetEurope so applicants can find the same information in the same place in all countries documents.
+The Network Statement follows a document structure, which is shared by RailNetEurope so applicants will find the same information in the same place in the infrastructure manager's documents in different countries.

-The structure of this network statement follows the "Network Statement Common Structure", adopted by European infrastructure managers belonging to RailNetEurope (see 1.7.2), on the basis of the applicable legal framework.
-The goal of this Common Structure is that all applicants and interested parties can find the same information at the same place in the network statement of other countries.
+The structure of this network statement follows the "Network Statement Common Structure", adopted by European infrastructure managers belonging to RailNetEurope (see 1.7.2).